This information is intended for use by health professionals

 Halofantrine has been shown to prolong QTc interval at the recommended therapeutic dose and is a substrate of CYP3A4.
 The concomitant use of fluconazole and halofantrine is therefore not recommended (see section 4.5).

-Fluconazole is a potent CYP2C9 inhibitor and a moderate CYP3A4 inhibitor.
-Fluconazole is also an inhibitor of CYP2C19.
+Fluconazole is a moderate CYP2C9 and CYP3A4 inhibitor.
+Fluconazole is also a strong inhibitor of CYP2C19.
 Fluconazole Capsules treated patients who are concomitantly treated with medicinal products with a narrow therapeutic window metabolised through CYP2C9, CYP2C19 and CYP3A4, should be monitored (see section 4.5).

 If you are under 16 or over 60 years of age.